Wiki · Concept · Last reviewed June 23, 2026

 Data and provenance.
 What data sources, proxies, labels, histories, and feedback loops shape the system?

 Rights and harms.
-What impacts could arise for privacy, equality, due process, speech, safety, labor, access to services, and human dignity?
+What impacts could arise for privacy, equality, due process, speech, safety, labor, accessibility, access to services, and human dignity?

 Performance and robustness.
 How does the system perform across groups, settings, languages, edge cases, and adversarial conditions?